tannewt/wa-law.org/site/bill/2023-24/hb/2004/README.md

 * Jordan Caron - [University of Washington](/org/university_of_washington/)
 * 💵Collin Bannister - The Washington Student Association and ASWSU
 * Tammie Perreault - Department of Defense
-* Reese Ramirez - Associated Students of UW Tacoma
+* 💵Reese Ramirez - Associated Students of UW Tacoma

 #### 0 👎 - Con